thoughtbot/suspenders/lib/generators/templates/install/web/CONTRIBUTING.md

 ### VoiceOver on macos

-VoiceOver is a screen reader integrated directly into the macos operating system.
+VoiceOver is a screen reader integrated directly into the macOS operating system.
 You can learn more from [Apple's Accessibility Support][].

 VoiceOver and Safari are tightly integrated.
 If you're developing this application on a Mac, you should familiarize yourself with how to navigate in